What does it cost to live and work in the UK?

 Your council tax costs will depend on the size and location of the property you intend to rent or buy.
 It’s impossible to give an exact amount since each Council in the UK is responsible for setting its own rates.

-When you’ve found a property, it’s best to ask the local council for information about the tax band you will be on and the associated cost each month.
+When you’ve found a property, it’s best to ask the local council for information about the tax band you'll be on and the associated cost each month.

-Childcare costs can be expensive, but there is plenty of support available for working parents and if your child is aged 3-4 you could be entitled to send them to nursery for a specified number of hours each week.
+Childcare costs can be expensive, but there is plenty of support available for working parents.
+If your child is aged 3-4 you could be entitled to send them to nursery for a specified number of hours each week.

 Depending on where in the UK you want to work, rent can vary.
 If the rent is high in one area it might be less a short distance away.
 You could consider a slightly longer travel to work to pay less rent.
 For example, there are some great places outside cities that offer excellent accommodation and convenient travel links.

-It is a legal requirement in the UK for employers to enrol employees into a workplace pension.
+In the UK, it is a legal requirement for employers to enrol employees into a workplace pension.
 Unless you opt out of the scheme, a percentage of your pay will automatically be put into a pension scheme.
 The employer may also add money to the scheme.